Set Up and Manage a Docker Swarm

 Node Availability (Optional)

-command : docker node update --availability drain node-id
+command : docker node update --availability active node-id

 check node status : docker node ls